rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

   });
 ```

-The Spiceworks SDK will communicate between the IFRAME containing your
+The Spiceworks SDK will communicate between the <iframe> containing your
 cloud app and the parent window of the Spiceworks application.
 Using its own cryptographic verification, the SDK will authenticate
 the hosting application.
 If all goes well, the Javascript promise is fulfilled